Meet Rebecca:

 Yoga Alliance Trained Yoga Teacher, 200 hours (2012)

-In Progress: Neuroaffective Touch® with Aline LaPierre (2024)
+In Progress: Transforming Touch® with Stephen Terrell (2025)

 • Other Core Trainings and Experiences